 Professor of Computer Science,

 Robert G. Parker

-Robert G. Parker is Professor at the University of Michigan-Shanghai Jiao Tong University Joint Institute and Professor at the Ohio State University.
+Robert G. Parker is the head of the College of Engineering at Virginia Tech.
+His focus areas are robotics, autonomous and dynamical systems.
+He was previously at the University of Michigan-Shanghai Jiao Tong University Joint Institute and was a professor at The Ohio State University.
 He received his M.S. and Ph.D. degrees from the University of California, Berkeley.
-Prof. Parker is Fellow of the ASME and American Association for the Advancement of Science.
+Prof. Parker is a fellow of the ASME and American Association for the Advancement of Science.
 He received the US Presidential Early Career Award for Scientists and Engineers (PECASE) in 1999.
-This award is “the highest honour bestowed by the US government to scientists and engineers early in their independent research careers.”
-He also received the US Army Young Investigator and National Science Foundation CAREER Awards as well as the ASME Gustus Larson Award, SAE Ralph Teetor Educational Award, and ASEE Outstanding Faculty Award.
-He was invited by the US National Academy of Engineering to four Frontiers.
+This award is the highest honor bestowed by the US government to scientists and engineers early in their independent research careers.
+He also received the US Army Young Investigator and National Science Foundation Career Awards as well as the ASME Gustus Larson Award, SAE Ralph Teetor Educational Award, and ASEE Outstanding Faculty Award.
+He was invited by the US National Academy of Engineering to the Frontiers of Engineering Symposium.

-Associate Professor Aerospace Engineering, Indian Institute of Technology, Kanpur, India.
+Indian Institute of Technology, Kanpur, India.